Ian Foster (rugby union)

-He was previously an assistant coach of the All Blacks from 2012 to 2019, a period in which the team won the 2015 Rugby World Cup.
+He played as a first five-eighth for a number of New Zealand clubs, namely Waikato and the Chiefs.
+Foster started his coaching career with Waikato.
+He also contributed to New Zealand's victory in the 2015 Rugby World Cup as an assistant coach.
+In 2025 Foster was appointed a Companion of the New Zealand Order of Merit for services to rugby.

 Playing career

 During Foster's playing career he made 148 appearances for Waikato, a union record.
 He also played 28 games for the Chiefs.

 Foster also played for the NZRFU President’s XV in 1995.

 Coaching career

 Waikato

-Foster was the Head Coach of Waikato for 2002 and 2003.
+Foster was the head coach of Waikato for 2002 and 2003.
 In 2002, Waikato finished first after the round robin stage with eight wins from nine games, but ultimately lost the final to Auckland 28-40.

 In the 2003 season Waikato were second behind Otago after the round robin standings with six wins from nine games.
 They then lost their home semi-final 29-30 to Wellington.

 Overall, Foster's coaching record with Waikato was 15 wins from 21 games.

 Chiefs

 In 2004, Foster took over as head coach of the Waikato-based Super Rugby team the Chiefs, with the following results: